hantsy/jakartaee10-starter-boilerplate/docs/index.md

-# A Quick Guide to Kickstart a Jakarta EE 10 Application
+# Kickstart a Jakarta EE 10 Application

 In the past years, I have maintained several starter boilerplate projects for Jakarta EE developers, including: